tuub/theses-publisher-policies/README.md

 ## Contribute
 Want to contribute to this project?
 Great!
 Do so by
 * committing to one of the lists (policies in [English](/policies_EN.md) or [German](/policies_DE.md)) in the repository,
-* contacting us via e-mail at openaccess at ub.tu-berlin.de to suggest updates, report errors or add a new publisher
+* contacting us via e-mail (openaccess at ub.tu-berlin.de) to suggest updates, report errors, or add a new publisher

 Please note that this work is licensed under [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
 By contributing you agree to do so under these terms.

 ## Contact
-Please email openaccess at ub.tu-berlin.de
+Please e-mail openaccess at ub.tu-berlin.de
 * for general comments
 * to report errors
 * to suggest updates
-* to provide infomration on a missing publisher
+* to provide information on a missing publisher
-* for discussions on how to collaborate in this matter
+* to discuss how to collaborate in this matter

 ## License
 [![CC0](https://licensebuttons.net/p/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)
-No rights reserved, this is distributed under [Creative Commons Public Domain Dedication (CC0)](http://creativecommons.org/publicdomain/zero/1.0/).
+No rights reserved, this work is distributed under [Creative Commons Public Domain Dedication (CC0)](http://creativecommons.org/publicdomain/zero/1.0/).
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
 See [License](/LICENSE) for more information.

 ## Acknowledgement
-[SHERPA/RoMEO](http://www.sherpa.ac.uk/romeo) was of great help: [SHERPA/RoMEO](http://www.sherpa.ac.uk/romeo) provides general information on publishers' (and journals') policies regarding self-archiving.
+[SHERPA/RoMEO](http://www.sherpa.ac.uk/romeo) was of great help: [SHERPA/RoMEO](http://www.sherpa.ac.uk/romeo) provides general information on publisher (and journal) policies regarding self-archiving.

 Previous work by [CalTech](http://libguides.caltech.edu/publisherpolicies) and [MIT](https://libraries.mit.edu/scholarly/publishing/publisher-policies-thesis-content-and-article-publishing/) was consulted and highly appreciated.